JoslynFu/Climate-Analysis/README.md

 ### Longer Term Trends in CO2 Records

 Please find our rmd and md files in the assignment folder.
-Hope you enjoy reading out code and analysis :)
+Hope you enjoy reading our code and analysis :)